kirbyVaughn/kirbyvaughn.github.io/index.md

 Class 	: ISQA 3900
 Due	: 3-6-2020

-Honor Pledge:  On my honor as a student of the University of Nebraska at Omaha, I have neither given nor received unauthorized help on this homework assignment.
+//Honor Pledge:  On my honor as a student of the University
+//of Nebraska at Omaha, I have neither given nor received
+//unauthorized help on this homework assignment.

 NAME: Kirby Vaughn
 EMAIL: kvaughn@unomaha.edu